GDelevoye/SMSN/README.md

 - min 2GB RAM per processor allocated to the job and 0.13Mb per hole -- Each of these two conditions must be met, but don't need to be added

-**WARNING: When SMSN crashes because there's not enough RAM on Linux, don't expect to have an informative log.
-It will just crash**

 # Known problems

 SMSN is a prototype and still has some issues.

+* **When SMSN crashes because there's not enough RAM on Linux, don't expect to have an informative log.
+It will just crash**

 * **Multiprocessing deadlocks can occur, especially if --min_subreads < 50 or --min_identity is too low**